Our cornbread dressing is made the classic old fashioned Southern way and will be the hit of your Thanksgiving dinner table! (Video tips included)

 - Melt butter in skillet.

-- Saute' onions and celery in butter until tender and partly translucent.
+- Saute' onions and celery in butter over medium heat until tender and partly translucent.

 - Stir all ingredients together, being careful not to overstir.